How Internet Slang Evolves: From SMS to TikTok - The Complete Journey

 Example: "Rizz" spread globally in 3 weeks through TikTok's algorithm.

-Why it's fastest: Algorithm amplification, global reach, visual memetic content.
+Why it is fastest: Algorithm amplification, global reach, visual memetic content.

 The Acceleration Factor

-Our calculation: Internet slang evolution has accelerated 10x since the SMS era:
+Internet slang evolution has accelerated dramatically since the SMS era:

 Prediction 1: AI-Influenced Language

-Why it matters: If AI creates slang, language evolution will become partly artificial.
+Why it matters: If AI creates slang, language evolution will become partly artificial β a feedback loop where algorithms generate language that other algorithms then amplify.

 Prediction 2: Platform-Specific Languages